Peg Nopoulos

 Lauri Jennisch

-Lauri Jennisch, MS, is a clinical research assistant in Peg Nopoulos’ Lab and focuses on Huntington’s Disease.
+Lauri Jennisch, MS, is a clinical research associate in Peg Nopoulos’ Lab and focuses on Huntington’s Disease and management of the ChANGE HD Study.
 Prior to joining the lab in July 2022, Lauri worked for over 25-years as an occupational therapist in a variety of roles, including providing OT services on the hospital’s adult/adolescent psychiatry and neurology units, providing school-based OT services to children and young adults ages 3-21, and as a special education administrator.
 Lauri is excited to be back at University of Iowa Hospitals & Clinics in a position that allows her to combine working with study participants and building her knowledge of clinical research.

 Robyn Eisenbach